Thinking about getting IUD?

-IUD releases small amounts of hormone directly into the uterus and lasts as long as YOU want, for up to 5 years.
+IUD releases small amounts of hormones directly into the uterus and lasts as long as you want, for up to 5 years.

-It is important to note that IUD is recommended for women who have had a child.
+It is important to note that IUD insertion in Melbourne is recommended for women who have had a child.
 IUD does not protect against HIV or STDs.

 - Highly effective at preventing pregnancy, over 99%